DCEG Molecular Epidemiology Course

 Radiation Epidemiology and Dosimetry Course

 The DCEG Radiation Epidemiology Branch periodically offers a course on radiation epidemiology, with a focus on radiation-related cancers.
 Lecturers discuss radiation dosimetry in epidemiologic studies, methodologic issues, and challenges in studying low-dose effects.
-View course information and handouts from the latest Radiation Epidemiology and Dosimetry Course.
+View course information from the latest Radiation Epidemiology and Dosimetry Course.